aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/01_Study_Variables/01_Identifiers.md

     </structure>
 </PSCID>
 ```

-  > Example PSCID accepted: A1
+- Example : `A1`

+### Random Generation

-3. ***random*** generates PSCIDs with a random numerical value for each new participant registered.
+- Generates a random numerical value for each new participant registered.

 ```xml
 <PSCID>